- Cordillera Region

 With a country that has over 7,000 islands, the Philippines is a destination where you'll have thousands of options on places to explore and things to do.

-It's home to some of the best islands and beaches in the world like Palawan, Boracay, and Siargao.
-This is why a lot of travelers try to make the most of their time in the country by visiting the best tourist spots in the Philippines all in one trip.
+Thanks to the geographical features of the Philippines, the country is home to some of the best islands and beaches in the world like Palawan, Boracay, and Siargao.
+This is why a lot of travelers try to make the most of their time in the country by island hopping in the Philippines or visiting the best tourist spots in the Philippines all in one trip.
+The best golf courses in the Philippines also feature some of the most stunning scenic views because of the country's geography.
+You can easily tour the country via the many Philippine airports.

-Exploring the Philippines requires careful planning and ample knowledge on what each island region has to offer to make the most of your limited time to travel.
-Here's a comprehensive travel guide on the geography of the Philippines to help you plan your trip:
+Exploring the Philippines requires careful planning and ample knowledge of what each island region has to offer to make the most of your limited time to travel.
+Read our guide on getting around the Philippines and the best cars to rent for a road trip in the Philippines to help you have a hassle-free vacation.
+Here's a comprehensive travel guide on Philippine geography to help you plan your trip:

 The largest island in the Philippines, Luzon serves as the primary entry point for international travelers.
 Here, you will find the country’s bustling capital, Manila, further grouped with other major cities which is known as the greater Metro Manila.

-While Manila is the economic center of the entire nation, Luzon also boasts of other notable spots that make the Philippines worth visiting and exploring.
+While Manila is the economic center of the entire nation, Luzon also boasts of other notable Luzon tourist spots that make the Philippines worth visiting and exploring.

 Photo by the Philippine Department of Tourism